ECP-CANDLE/Scratch/mlskMBO/README.md

 Long term: functional equivalence to mlrMBO.
 ParameterSet object modelled on R version, sampling, Lower Confidence Bound, and focus are implemented.

+Creates Python dictionaries for NT3 and optionally runs them in Keras.

 Any predictor in scikit-learn for which standard errors are available should be fair game.